-It’s been approximately 4 and a half months since we discovered and rescued 15 dogs from a restaurant in Yongin, Korea, who were being raised for slaughter for fresh dog meat stew.
+It’s been for a while since we discovered and rescued 15 dogs from a restaurant in Yongin, Korea, who were being raised for slaughter for fresh dog meat stew.
 They have since been known as our “Yongin rescues”, and while we have been inadvertently slow with updates we have been busy with the pups behind the scenes!

 A New Taste of Freedom:

 One of the most rewarding things to experience when rescuing dogs is getting to know them and seeing their journeys progress.
 Every journey is different with each dog having a special, innate quality unique to them.
 For some, the awareness is immediate, happily greeting everyone they meet and yearning to pets and affection.
 Or perhaps it is a lack of awareness, and more so an admirable quality of living and enjoying each moment in carefree oblivion.
 For other dogs, the cognizance and intuition of their past situation remain traumatic with emotional scars running deep.
 A lot of healing is required to rebuild self confidence and trust in others.

 When a dog is rescued and brought to the shelter, the journey begins in quarantine.
 All incoming dogs are separated from the rest of the residents to decompress in a quieter environment, and until they are given a clean bill of health to join the general population, ensuring no potential diseases or viruses can be spread.
 This also gives us the opportunity to have a more focused assessment of what their personalities are like.
 Are they social?
 Shy?
 Assertive?
 Independent?
 Energetic?
 Couch potatoes?